TokyoTravel Guide

 Autumn in Tokyo (September to November) sees crisp, cool and clear days.
 October in particular is a great time for travelling, as the humidity is milder than in summer but it's still pleasantly warm.
 Bear in mind, September is a time of year that experiences the highest threat of typhoons – a risk worth considering when it comes to making travel plans.
 Appropriate clothing: Clothing that layers easily to suit the changing weather.
 Don't forget: Slip-on shoes, a waterproof jacket, and a camera (the autumn foliage is beautiful).

 Spring in Tokyo (March to May) sees warmer days with temperatures sitting between 9°C and 18°C. In spring, you can enjoy cherry blossom festivities and picnics, before the impending showers set in.
-At the end of April, there are national vacations (Golden Week) – this is a busy travel season so you may wish to avoid it.
+At the end of April, there are national holidays (Golden Week) – this is a busy travel season so you may wish to avoid it.
 Appropriate clothing: Warm clothing and a light cardigan or sweater for cold evenings.
 Don't forget: Slip-on shoes and a picnic mat.

 Don't miss out.
 Book your flight today!